-The U.S. Bureau of Labor Statistics (BLS) predicts a 2% increase in employment for logisticians from 2014 to 2024.
-In 2015, the majority of logisticians were earning between $45,830 and $115,960 a year, according to BLS data.
-Supply chain managers are part of the 'all other managers' category, and these jobs are expected to grow slower-than-average, by only 2%-4%, from 2014 to 2024; a 2% growth is expected for storage and distribution managers as well.
-BLS statistics show that the median annual salary for 'all other managers', including supply chain managers in 2015 was $104,850; for all transportation, storage and distribution managers, it was $86,630.
+The U.S. Bureau of Labor Statistics (BLS) predicts a 5% increase in employment for logisticians from 2018 to 2028.
+In 2018, the majority of logisticians were earning between $44,440 and $119,950 a year, according to BLS data.
+Supply chain managers according to O*NET OnLine, and these jobs are expected to grow at an average rate, by only 5%-9%, from 2016 to 2026.
+The same source also reported $107,480 median per year in 2018.
+BLS reported that a 6% growth is expected for storage and distribution managers and $94,73 median salary for all transportation, storage and distribution managers, in May 2018.

 Continuing Education and Professional Certification Options